 Exploring visions of energy transitions in the City and among environmental activists in the UK

 Sarah is particularly interested in communicating academic research to different audiences.
-Her work with the Tandem Collective in Oxford focuses on creatively linking up different initiatives working on environmental and social issues, and encouraging inclusive discussions around notions of sustainability.
+Whilst working in Oxford prior to her doctoral research, she volunteered with the Tandem Collective in Oxford.
+The collective focuses on creatively linking up different initiatives working on environmental and social issues, and encouraging inclusive discussions around notions of sustainability.

 Sarah holds a BA in Human, Social, and Political Sciences from the University of Cambridge, UK.